 Susan G. Komen Central and South Jersey uses the 2015 Community Profile to guide how we can best use our resources to fill the identified gaps and improve our communities’ breast health.
-The report identifies key priorities (details below) that the Affiliate adopts to provide the framework for annual operating goals and mission activities, including our community grants program.
+The report identifies specific priorities* that the Affiliate adopts to provide the framework for annual operating goals and mission activities, including our community grants program.

 Drawing from the Community Profile, Komen Central and South Jersey has identified the following funding priorities:

 *Specific funding priorities include mission priorities and key Affiliate priorities.
 Programs must address a minimum of one mission priority outlined below to be considered for funding.
 Programs that also address one or more key Affiliate priorities (found in the Affiliate’s 2018-2019 Request for Applications), and provide sufficient evidence of doing so throughout the application, will be awarded additional weight when calculating scores during the grant review process.

 Projects must provide evidence-based patient navigation to breast cancer patients in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Hunterdon, Mercer, Middlesex, Monmouth, Ocean, Salem and Somerset Counties.

 Patient navigation is a process by which a trained individual- patient navigator- guides patients through and around barriers in the complex breast cancer care system.
 The primary focus of a patient navigator is on the individual patient, with responsibilities centered on coordinating and improving access to timely diagnostic and treatment services tailored to individual needs.
 Patient navigators offer interventions that may vary from patient to patient along the continuum of care and include a combination of informational, emotional, and practical support (i.e., breast cancer education, counseling, care coordination, health system navigation, and access to transportation, language services and financial resources).